yuriharu/IS542-Semester-Project/README.md

 Yuri Haruyama

 # Version Log
-v1: April 2021 - The app is originally created
+v1: April 2021 - The app is originally created<br>
-v2: August 2021 - Logs are added to see all the purchase logs
+v2: August 2021 - Logs are added to see all the purchase logs, Data is aquired from firestore
-                  Data is aquired from firestore
+<br><br>
 drug and drop reference: https://www.youtube.com/watch?v=y1w6C9A5a2A

 # About the App